cobbinma/natter-api/Readme.md

 # API Security in Action

-This repository contains source code that accompanies the book _API Security in Action_
+This repository contains code that accompanies the book _API Security in Action_